FlyTheThings/uNavAHRS/README.md

 **void update(float ias,float p,float q,float r,float ax,float ay,float az,float hx, float hy, float hz)** updates the filter with new IMU measurements, time updates propogate the state and measurement updates are made; the attitude and heading of the vehicle is updated.
 Inputs are:

-* float ias: (optional) the current airspeed of the vehicle, used to correct apparent accelerations that can lead to errors in AHRS filters used on air vehicles.
-Units are m/s.
 * float p: gyro measurement in the x direction, units are rad/s.
 * float q: gyro measurement in the y direction, units are rad/s.
 * float r: gyro measurement in the z direction, units are rad/s.